MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

       ![The Home page guides you through setup](../images/wpa/setup/01-home-start-new.png)

 2. **Licenses and roles** - Verify that your Office 365 admin has assigned licenses and roles to people in the organization, and then select **Next**.
 For more information, see [Assign licenses](assign-licenses-to-population.md) and [Assign roles](assign-roles-to-wpa-admins.md).

+> [!Note]
+> On the **Home** page, Workplace Analytics admins can see the current number of assigned roles and licenses.
+They can proceed with setup only if the number of licenses assigned is greater than zero.

 3. **System settings** - Set the time zone, week days, weekend days, and working hours.
 For more information, see [Workplace Analytics system settings](../Use/settings.md#system-defaults).